jeevanhd/Follow-along-ecom_app/readme.md

 - Implemented an endpoint to fetch products from the cart schema for a user

 - Implemented the logic to receive user id from the frontend

+## Project Milestone 19

+### Implemented Cart UI

+- Implemented the cart UI using react and tailwind
+- Implemented the logic to fetch products from the cart schema